semihcihan/storeconfig/IntroductoryOffer.md

 3. **Subscription Not Found**: Invalid product ID
 4. **Duplicate Offers**: Attempting to create offers that already exist
 5. **API Rate Limits**: Apple's API has rate limiting
+6. **Multiple Offers Per Territory**: ⚠️ **CRITICAL** - Apple only allows one introductory offer per territory per subscription

 #### Error Recovery Strategies

 1. **Graceful Degradation**: Continue with other offers if one fails
 2. **Detailed Logging**: Log specific error details for debugging
 3. **User Feedback**: Provide clear error messages about what failed and why

+### Validation Requirements

+#### Critical Validation Rules

+1. **One Offer Per Territory**: ⚠️ **MUST IMPLEMENT**

+   - Validate that each subscription has at most one introductory offer per territory
+   - Check both current and desired state during diff generation
+   - Throw descriptive error if violation is found
+   - Example: "Subscription 'com.example.monthly' has multiple introductory offers for territory 'USA'"

+2. **Offer Type Consistency**:

+   - Validate that all offers for the same subscription have consistent types
+   - All offers should be of the same type (PAY_AS_YOU_GO, PAY_UP_FRONT, or FREE_TRIAL)

+3. **Duration/Period Consistency**:
+   - For PAY_UP_FRONT and FREE_TRIAL: All offers should have the same duration
+   - For PAY_AS_YOU_GO: All offers should have the same numberOfPeriods

+#### Implementation Location

+- **Primary**: `src/services/diff-service.ts` - during plan generation
+- **Secondary**: `src/models/app-store.ts` - schema validation (if possible)
+- **Tertiary**: `src/services/apply-service.ts` - as a safety check

 ### Testing Strategy